tobinatore/BlyatBot/README.md

 9. Warning users \*
 10. Non-moderators can report users to admins
 11. Add songs from YouTube to a queue and the bot will play them (->Musicbot)
 12. Remind you of something if you tell him to
+13. Create a poll and let the users vote on a yes-no-question

 # BlyatBot